Giclee Printing: The Complete Guide for Artists in 2026

 What Is Giclée Printing?

-The word “giclée” comes from the French word “gicler,” which means “to spray.”
-That’s because the printer sprays tiny drops of ink onto the paper or canvas to create the image.
+The word “giclée” comes from the French “gicler,” meaning “to spray,” because the printer sprays tiny droplets of ink onto the paper or canvas to build the image.
+The payoff is bright color, sharp detail, and a long life — giclée prints stay vibrant for decades thanks to high resolution, strong archival materials, and quality inks.

 Why Artists Choose Giclée Printing